EraldyHq/kubee/resources/charts/kubernetes-monitoring/contrib.md

 ## About

-This chart is a [kube-x jsonnet chart](../../../docs/bin/kube-x-helm-x.md#what-is-a-jsonnet-kube-x-chart)
+This chart is a [kubee jsonnet chart](../../../docs/bin/kubee-helm-x.md#what-is-a-jsonnet-kubee-chart)

 ## Dependency